denten-books/plain-text/main.md

 its share of household attention span [@bohn2009, @hilbert2012].
 All measures point to a drastic expansion of the textual field.
 The first decade of the 21st century saw a 20% increase in library visitation [@imls2013].
-According to UNESCO data, literacy rates continue to rise globally, as the gender and global gaps begin to close [@unesco2013].
-By a conservative estimate, the number of scientific publication grows at about 4.7% per year, which means that amount of published research roughly doubles every 15 years or so (and the numbers are much, much, higher in some fields) [@larsen2010, @archambault2005, @crespi2008] The number of books published in the United States almost tripled from 2005 to 2009 [@bowker2010].
+According to UNESCO data, literacy rates continue to rise globally, as regional and gender gaps begin to close [@unesco2013].
+By a conservative estimate, the number of scientific publications grows at about 4.7% per year, which means that amount of published research roughly doubles every 15 years or so (and the numbers are much, much, higher in some fields) [@larsen2010, @archambault2005, @crespi2008] The number of books published in the United States almost tripled from 2005 to 2009 [@bowker2010].
 As a society we are reading, writing, and publishing more with each year.
-With these figures in mind, I ask: What is the source of modern metaphysical anxiety about the relationship between language and technology?
+With these figures in mind, I ask: What is the source of modern existential anxiety about the relationship between language and technology?
 What makes lovers of literature deny some measure of literariness to wild and rapidly proliferating forms of textuality?